|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Long term foreign residents and local residents in Barcelona will tell you that that Barcelona is generally a very safe city.
 Agressive and violent behavior in the Barcelona nightlife is very rare, especially compared to nothern European countries.
 You can walk the streets alone at night out without feeling threatened and the Barcelona metro is completely safe from violent crime.
 You often see police patrolling on streets and in traffic both day and night.
 In the summer extra police patrols are on La Rambla, which is the street in Barcelona that has most pickpockets.
 Petty crime numbers are coming down, both on La Rambla and in the metro.
 However, be aware of pickpockets at Sant station.
 The police station at Sants has been closed and this has led to an increase in bag snatchers at the station.

-If you found this article because you have already been robbed, then scroll down to the bottom of this page to find Barcelona emergency numbers and a link to the Barcelona police station, where you can report the theft online.
+Now if you found this article because you have already been robbed, then scroll down to the bottom of this page to find Barcelona emergency numbers and a link to the Barcelona police station to report the theft online.
 In 2011 a new system was introduced to let tourists report petty crime and pickpocket theft directly from some hotels.
 So talk to your hotel reception if you have been the victim of theft in Barcelona.

 Pickpockets in Barcelona